Julianne2025/Data-Analytics-Portfolio/README.md

 # 📊 Data Analytics Portfolio – Julie Lorenzen
-Portfolio of data analytics projects using Power BI, Excel, and SQL Server focused on data analysis, dashboards, and business insights.
+Portfolio of data analytics projects using **Power BI, Excel, and SQL Server** focused on data analysis, dashboards, and business insights.

-Welcome to my data analytics portfolio!
-Here I showcase hands-on projects using **Power BI, Excel and SQL Server** to solve business problems and deliver insights.

 ## 🔹 About Me
 I have a background in **accounting and finance**, with many years of experience using **Excel**.